 If you want to know the loan pay off amount (balance), including the period's accrued interest, meaning the total balance on a day when a payment is due, then use the balloon payment calculator.
 A balloon payment is equal to the prior period's loan balance plus the accrued interest.

-If you want to confirm a loan payoff amount for a repayment on any date including the impact of possible interest rate changes, late or missed payments and extra payments then use the Time Value of Money Calculator and see this step-by-step tutorial:
+If you want to confirm a loan payoff amount for a repayment on any date including the impact of possible interest rate changes, late or missed payments and extra payments then use the Ultimate Financial Calculator and see this step-by-step tutorial:

 A debt is a debt.
 A loan is a loan.
-And while some loans may have special provisions, the time value of money calculator will calculate the loan repayment amount considering the payments actually made for any loan, regardless of what you call it.
+And while some loans may have special provisions, the Ultimate Financial Calculator will calculate the loan repayment amount considering the payments actually made for any loan, regardless of what you call it.

 The remaining balance calculator calculates the principal balance after a specified payment number.
 Example, if you have a four year car loan and you've made a year and a half of monthly payments (18 months), this calculator will tell you the balance of the loan.

 Or given a desired remaining balance, the calculator will calculate one of the four other inputs.
 Use this calculator to tell you what your periodic payment needs to be to result in a specific balance after "X" payments have been made.

 To calculate a loan balance, enter the original loan amount, say $28,500.
 Enter 6.5% for the "Annual Interest Rate" and 18 for the "Balance After Payment (#)".
 Enter your "Periodic Payment".
 We'll assume $675.88.
 Enter "0" (zero) for the "Loan Balance After Payment #".
 Leave the other setting set to their default values.
 Click the "Calc" button (or if you want to see a more detailed schedule, click "Payment Schedule" or for charts click the "Charts" button of course.
 (With this calculator, there is no need to click the "Calc" button first.)
 The result is $18,667.96.